ajz34/libcint-rs/readme.md

 # libcint FFI Bindings and Wrapper

-This project contains libcint FFI bindings, wrapper and build-from-source.
+This project contains libcint (C language) FFI bindings, wrapper and build-from-source.

-[libcint](https://github.com/sunqm/libcint) is a C library for GTO (gaussian-type orbital) electronic integral, can be applied in computational chemistry, and has already be applied extensively in [PySCF](https://github.com/pyscf/pyscf).
+[libcint](https://github.com/sunqm/libcint) is a C library for GTO (gaussian-type orbital) electronic integral, can be applied in computational chemistry, and has already been applied extensively in [PySCF](https://github.com/pyscf/pyscf).

+**This is an alpha version and will soon be promoted to v0.1.** After some documentation update and probably symmetry enhancements, a version v0.1 will be released.

 | Resources | Badges |
 |--|--|